 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Occupational therapy includes exercises and activities to promote daily skills and to be more independent.
+Occupational therapy includes exercises and activities to work on daily skills and to be more independent.
 Occupational therapy in children may focus on:

 Occupational therapists are licensed health professionals with a college degree in occupational therapy (OT).
 They may work in hospitals, clinics, schools, and homes.

 OT may be available through an early intervention program.
 This is a program for children from birth to 3.

 OT may also be offered in schools within an individualized education program (IEP).

 Ask your health care team to help you find a pediatric occupational therapist, a therapist who works with children.